JuliaPy/SymPy.jl/docs/src/Tutorial/matrices.md

 ##### In `Julia`:

-For ths use, `sympy.Matrix` does work, but again its usage is discouraged:
+For this use, `sympy.Matrix` does work, but again its usage is discouraged:

 ```jldoctest matrices
 julia> sympy.Matrix([1, 2, 3])